Compare Print Costs & Royalties Across Every Major Provider

 Choosing a print-on-demand provider shouldn't require a spreadsheet.
 We built this calculator so you can see, in real time, exactly what each provider charges to print your book — and more importantly, what you actually keep per sale.

 All pricing formulas are sourced directly from each provider's public pricing pages and updated monthly.
-The last update was February 2026.
+The last update was August 2026.
 If a provider changes their pricing, we'll reflect it here within 30 days.

 Adjust the inputs below — page count, format, ink type, and your list price — and watch the numbers update instantly.

 Pricing data sourced from each provider's public pricing pages and updated monthly.
 Last verified: February 2026.
+Every card shows the exact formula used and links to the provider's own pricing page so you can check it.

 Trim size currently affects availability only — per-page costs use each provider's standard 6×9 formula.